 Lip balm is not created equally.
-For just a few dollars more, you can buy lip balm without palm oil.
+For just a little bit more money, you can buy lip balm without palm oil.

 As always, the less ingredients, the better.

 We looked at two lip balms from the same major manufacturer.
-Both definitely contained palm oil derivatives; however, one had 19 ingredients and the other contained 49!
+One had 19 ingredients and the other contained 49!
+Both contained palm oil derivatives.

 Lip balm without palm oil